5 Tips for Sales Tax Compliance

 Sales tax isn’t a high priority for many fast growing businesses these days; yet just beyond your field of vision lay compliance challenges that can start small and become serious and expensive.

-These 5 tips provide a roadmap for sales tax compliance in 2015:
+These 5 tips provide a roadmap for sales tax compliance:

 1. Watch for broader definitions of nexus.

 Every time your company introduces a new product or service, sells into a new market location, or online into a state, remote seller nexus may apply.
-In 2015 these rules are a moving target.
+These rules are a moving target.
 Due to state and federal court inaction, states have assumed a presumptive authority to broaden definitions of nexus, obligating more out-of-state sellers to collect sales tax.

 Affiliate relationships are not only considered taxable when they occur among online sellers.
 Another affiliate relationship that creates a tax obligation is drop shipping.
 Drop shipping—shipping from the manufacturer or distributor straight to the customer—is another complex element of sales tax management.
 In some cases, the use of a drop shipper, or a contract with a distributor that functions as a drop shipper, is considered a taxable nexus-creating activity.